 - Avoid: Flip-flops (sand everywhere), hiking boots (too hot), anything white (permanently orange after)

-- Loose pants or long skirts work best for camel rides (easier mounting)
+- Loose pants or long skirts work best for camel rides (easier to mount)

-- Avoid short skirts – sitting positions can be awkward
+- Avoid short skirts -- sitting positions can be awkward on traditional floor seating

-- Skip heavy makeup – it'll melt by hour two
+- Skip heavy makeup -- it'll melt by hour two.
+Sunscreen is more useful

 This is where most visitors get caught off guard: